 The modernization of agricultural marketing in Indonesia has occurred largely as a result of market-driven, private initiatives, rather than as a direct result of government intervention.
 Results from this study and the recent Rural Investment Climate Assessment indicate that there are distinct roles for the public and private sector in this transformation.
 In the wake of decentralization, there are clear responsibilities for both the national as well as regional/local governments.
 Local governments can play a light-handed role in encouraging the development of agricultural clusters and support the formation of viable rural producer organizations which are better able to service the high-volume modern sector demand.
-Regional governments have a major role to play in the provision of efficient marketing infrastructure, together with the removal of complex licensing requirements but Indonesia is in a transition phase now with a new Extension Law (Law No. 16/2006) that was recently passed that strengthens the policy and advisory role of the national government.
+Regional governments have a major role to play in the provision of efficient marketing infrastructure,2 together with the removal of complex licensing requirements and informal levies.
+Agricultural extension services have been decentralized to district governments but Indonesia is in a transition phase now with a new Extension Law (Law No. 16/2006) that was recently passed that strengthens the policy and advisory role of the national government.
 The development of the Implementing Regulations over the coming year should foster greater private sector participation in the provision of advisory services.
 The current extension agents also need training and new skills adapted to the market - local governments have a key role to play under the guidance of the national government.

-&lt;sup>1 Such as the Sub Terminal Agribisnis that are being developed in various regencies.
+1 Such as the Sub Terminal Agribisnis that are being developed in various regencies.